 - 5.18 In the June 2017 HGOP the strategic and policy context which should inform the Council's decision on the appropriate housing requirement for the Local Plan is summarised.
 In terms of economic strategy the key aim for the Council is to meet local business needs and ensure there is a good labour supply to meet these local needs.
 There are no initiatives to create a step change in the economic profile of the District which might justify any significant increases in housing provision above those figures suggested by the demographic and jobs based evidence base.
 Option B1 is the plan area FOAN and the option which provides the closest housing growth to support the most recent REM job growth forecasts summarised in paragraph 4.9 above and analysed in the plan's Employment Land Review (March and November 2017).
 As stated earlier in this report the jobs growth forecasts provided as evidence for the Local Plan could be interpreted as providing a range from optimistic to pessimistic.
 A housing growth option between the two extremes may be the most appropriate.
 Both Options B1 and C1 would be located between these two extremes. - 5.19 However, to fulfil the Council's aspirations to maximise affordable housing; attract more young people and families into the District and thereby assist in rebalancing the age profile of the plan area, as well as maximising the workforce potential to support existing local businesses, Options C1 and E have advantages over Option B1.
 The Council and partners South Lakeland District Council, and the Yorkshire Dales and Lake District National Park Authorities have recently embarked on a three year initiative called 'Great Place'.
 With the assistance of Heritage Lottery and Arts Council England funding, this initiative aims to achieve a step change in the perception of this part of the Dales and Lakes, to retain and attract younger people to the area. - 5.20 Using the method of calculation set out in paragraph 4.9 above for each of the options being considered here results in the following level of affordable housing provision.
-Option B1, along with the 13/14 affordable homes per annum provided in Craven District within the National Park, would result in 75 affordable homes built out each year.
-This would provide for 60% of the annual need of 126 affordable homes in the Housing Market Area (HMA).
-Option C1 plus 13/14 affordable homes in the National Park would result in 86 affordable homes built out each year.
-This would provide for 68% of the annual need for affordable homes built out each year.
-This would provide for 68% of the annual need for affordable homes in the HMA.
-Option E plus 13/14 homes in the National Park would result in 97/98 affordable homes built out each year.
-This would provide for 77/78% of the annual need in the HMA.
+Option B1, along with the 13 affordable homes per annum provided in Craven District within the National Park, would result in 85 affordable homes built out each year.
+This would provide for 68% of the annual need of 126 affordable homes in the Housing Market Area (HMA).
+Option C1 plus 13 affordable homes in the National Park would result in 98 affordable homes built out each year.
+This would provide for 78% of the annual need for affordable housing in the HMA.
+Option E plus 13 homes in the National Park would result in 111 affordable homes built out each year.
+This would provide for 88% of the annual need in the HMA.
 The higher the level of affordable homes to be provided the closer the compatibility the plan would have with the Council's Housing Strategy and Action Plan.